big-andy-coates/logscape/gc/README.md

 A workspace for displaying coherence storage node GC profiles.
 Requries `hotspot-datatype.xml` and relies on storage enabled nodes having a role of 'cachenode', though this can easily be changed.

+The workspace currently assumes the cluster is running with the CMS collector.

 ## hotspot-datatype.xml
 A data type for intepretting hotspot GC logs.